CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Overlays.md

 Use these [](Settings.md) to create persistent overlays:

 * They will be visible whenever the [](Toolbar.md) is visible
-* To reduce clutter, only non-default customisations are shown
+* To reduce clutter, only non-default customizations are shown
 * They are not interactive, unless the associated tool is active

 ## Settings